nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 1. A MAC address
 2. The switch interface that leads toward that MAC address
 3. The time at which the entry was placed in the table

+Suppose a frame with destination address DD-DD-DD-DD-DD-DD arrives at the switch on interface x:
+* If there is no entry for the destination address, the switch broadcasts the frame.
+* If there is an entry for address DD-DD-DD-DD-DD-DD and interface x, discard the frame.
+* If there is an entry for address DD-DD-DD-DD-DD-DD but different interface, the switch performs its forwarding function by putting the frame in an output buffer that precedes interface y.

+#### Self-Learning

+Switch deletes an address in the table if no frames are received with that address as the source address after some period of time (the aging time).

+#### Properties of Link-Layer Switching

+* Elimination of collisions: In a LAN built from switches (and without hubs), there is no wasted bandwidth due to collisions.
+* Heterogeneous links: Because a switch isolates one link from another, the different links in the LAN can operate at different speeds and can run over different media.
+* Management:

+#### Switches Versus Routers

+Switches:
+* Using MAC addresses
+* A layer-2 packet switch
+* Maintains switch tables, implements filtering and learning algorithms

+Routers:
+* Using network-layer addresses
+* A layer-3 packet switch
+* Maintains routing tables, implements routing algorithms

+### 5.4.4 Point to Point Data Link Control

+One sender, one receiver, one link: easier than broadcast link

+Design requirements:
+* Packet framing: encapsulation of network-layer datagram in data link frame
+* Bit transparency: must carry any bit pattern in the data field
+* Error detection (no correction)
+* Connection liveness: detect, signal link failure to network layer
+* Network layer address negotiation: endpoint can learn/configure each other’s network address